Ashwagandha

 Ashwagandha is native to India, Pakistan and Sri Lanka.
 And is now being grown in other regions including the United States.

-Ashwagandha helps protect your central nervous system.
-And is a promising alternative treatment for a variety of degenerative brain diseases including Alzheimer’s and Parkinson’s.
+Ashwagandha extracts helps protect your central nervous system and maintain brain health.
+It is a promising alternative for aging and neurodegenerative pathologies treatment including Alzheimer’s and Parkinson’s.

 Ashwagandha helps: